loco/wp-loco/readme.txt

 * Fixed progress bug in editor for locales with nplurals=1
 * Made plural form categories translatable for editor UI
 * Sync-from-source raises warning when files are skipped
+* Added hack for extracting from .twig as per .php
 * Bumped WP compatibility to 4.8.2

 = 2.0.15 =